Apply for a Grant

 - Teachers are asked to complete a feedback survey within one year of receiving their grants money.

-The application deadline for CEEF’s 2016 fall grant application is Monday, April 3, 2017.
+The application deadline for CEEF’s 2017 spring grant application is Monday, April 3, 2017.

 Ellen Jordan, Executive Director